A Simple and Efficient Multi-Task Learning Approach for Conditioned Dialogue Generation: Experiments

-\textbf{Attention Routing vs. Parametric Gates} As mentioned in section \ref{sec:cbias}, the proposed attention routing mechanism is essentially a non-parametric gating mechanism.
-We expect it to be more efficient, meaning the model is able to choose the appropriate routes.
-This is particularly important when data is limited.
-Thus, we compare it with two common parametric gating mechanisms: 1) setting a single gate on $\mathbf{C}^i$ to get a weight; 2) setting gates on both $\mathbf{C}^i$ and $\mathbf{v}^c$ to get two weights.
-Then, we combine the weighted $\mathbf{C}^i$ and $\mathbf{v}^c$ to get $\mathbf{C}^{'i}$ as in attention routing.
-Experimental results on the three datasets are listed in Table \ref{tab:gate}.
-The results confirm that our attention routing is more efficient.
-Specifically, when data is small, the model with attention routing generates responses that are significantly more similar to the ground-truth.
-When data is large, the three gate mechanisms obtain similar BLEU scores, but our approach generates significantly more diverse responses.
+\paragraph{TF-IDF Masking and Attention Gating} We assumed that the general language features have already been captured by the pre-trained models.
+Thus, to better utilize labeled text data, we mask more condition-related words using TF-IDF based masking.
+Our ablation study confirms that TF-IDF masking brings improvement in almost all automatic metrics although the improvement might not always be statistically significant.

-The above observations suggest that the attention routing mechanism is potentially more efficient, especially for learning with small data.
+Our attention gating is a non-parametric gating mechanism to fuse the condition into the decoder.
+We expected it to be efficient, which is particularly important when labeled data are limited.
+Here, we compare it with two common parametric gating mechanisms: 1) setting a single gate on $\mathbf{C}^i$ to get a weight; 2) setting gates on both $\mathbf{C}^i$ and $\mathbf{v}^c$ to get two weights.
+Then, we combine the weighted $\mathbf{C}^i$ and $\mathbf{v}^c$ to get $\mathbf{C}^{'i}$ as in our attention gating.
+Experimental results in Table \ref{tab:gate} confirm that our method is more efficient.
+When only small-scale labeled data are available, the model with attention gating generates responses that are significantly more similar to the ground-truth.